Skip to navigation Skip to content

 You can find out how many library items you can borrow, and for how long, by checking out our ‘Borrowing from Deakin’ page.

-We have automatic renewals on books – but your loan will only renew if nobody else has put a hold on it.
-You will definitely get it for the first loan period, and then it will depend on the demand of the book.
-The best way to keep track of when your books are due and if others have requested them is by visiting the View my loans and holds page
+We have automatic renewals on books.
+However, your loan will only renew if nobody else has put a hold on it.
+You are guaranteed the loan for the first loan period and then it will depend on the demand of the book.
+The best way to keep track of when your books are due is by visiting the View my loans and holds page

-We know that sometimes you might forget to return a borrowed item on time, but it’s important to be mindful that other people might want that item too.
-We no longer charge overdue fees, but if you do not return the item by the due date we may stop (sanction) you from being able to borrow other books and accessing other resources.
+We know you might forget to return a borrowed item on time, but it’s important to be mindful that others may want that item, too.
+We no longer charge overdue fees, but if you do not return the item by the due date we may stop you from being able to borrow other books and accessing other resources.

-Can we just access the books online rather than having to borrow a physical copy?
+Can we access books online rather than borrowing a physical copy?
 How do you know if the book is a physical book or an e-book?

-The library gets access to e-books through a range of providers, and some of them have different rules about downloading and access limitations.
-When you find an item in the library search, you can see what kind of resource it is underneath the title and thumbnail – it will say eBook, book, electronic resource etc. You can also search specifically for e-books by selecting ‘e-book’ under Source types.
+The library gets access to e-books through a range of providers and some of them have different rules for downloading and access limitations.
+When you find an item in the library search, you can see what kind of resource it is underneath the title and thumbnail.
+It will indicate how to access the book (see below).
+You can also search specifically for e-books by selecting ‘e-book’ in the library search filters.

 Alternatively, you can go directly to one of our e-book databases.
-Here are some of the major ones:
+Here are some of our largest offerings:

 The library is key to your success at uni – make the most of everything we have to offer by following our Library Basics blog series!
-Each week, we’re sharing a library tip, tool or service we think you should know about.
+Each week of Trimester we share a library tip, tool or service we think you should know about.

 Join the conversation